-- responding to the stated factors considered by the Ministers in reaching their decision (emailed to the ministers and posted on the Company's website.). - a statement that the Project is not located within the Skeena River headwaters, but is located at the most eastern edge of the Skeena River watershed, 160 kilometers from the Skeena River, and the Project's footprint represents 0.046% of the of the Skeena River watershed. - the information that a Fish Habitat Compensation Plan was developed by a qualified Fisheries Biologist to compensate for an estimated 1,850 square meters of lost fish habitat in several tributary streams and ponds on the east side of Morrison Lake. - information that the plan to line the Tailings Storage Facility with a geomembrane liner was at the request of the BC EAO and its reviewers. - in response to the expressed concerns of the Ministry of Energy and Mines ("MEM") with respect to the treatment of ARD that collection may not the preferred choice but is acceptable as per the ML/ARD Policy, Guidelines and precedence set by other projects as a highly effective and reliable means for protecting the environment. - including that Company was asked during the review process to place the waste rock into the open-pit on closure when the Executive Director's Report states that the project was inconsistent with the ML/ARD Policy. - information on the effects of the project on the Morrison Lake Water Quality stating that on closure, all surface and excess Tailings Storage Facility ("TSF") water will be directed to the openpit, which will be allowed to be filled with water to a level below the level of Morrison Lake and will be treated by a high-density sludge ("HDS") water treatment plant and the MEM and its consultant Lorax Environmental stated that "MEM considers a HDS lime treatment plant to be proven technology that is capable of providing effective and reliable means of treating TSF and open-pit water to protect the environment".

-- that the treated water from the HDS treatment plant will be transported, via a pipeline that will extend to the deepest portion of the lake and discharge vertically upward from a depth of approximately 60m (197feet) from a single port diffuser into the northern section of Morrison Lake. - information on the amount of data collected to support the Company's understanding of Morrison Lake Water with baseline data starting in 2003 and continuing through 2011, a bathymetry survey conducted in 2008 and aquatic resources data including water quality, sediment, fish habitat surveys, benthic invertebrate and plankton, periphyton taxonomy, chlorophyll and biomass; drift net sampling, fish sampling, and including metals analysis. - information that the Morrison Lake Sockeye Salmon stock was historically enhanced by the Babine Salmon Hatchery which operated from 1907 to 1936. - information on the dilution capacity of the Morrison Lake concluding that efficient mixing within the lake would be obtained and that the changes in predicted lake metal concentrations, using upper bound loadings due to the project, are below BC Water Quality Guidelines and only nominally above baseline. - information on the extent of work completed during the Environmental Assessment period, all according to the Approved Terms of Reference ("TOR").
+- responding to the stated factors considered by the Ministers in reaching their decision (emailed to the ministers and posted on the Company's website.). - a statement that the Project is not located within the Skeena River headwaters, but is located at the most eastern edge of the Skeena River watershed, 160 kilometers from the Skeena River, and the Project's footprint represents 0.046% of the of the Skeena River watershed. - the information that a Fish Habitat Compensation Plan was developed by a qualified Fisheries Biologist to compensate for an estimated 1,850 square meters of lost fish habitat in several tributary streams and ponds on the east side of Morrison Lake. - information that the plan to line the Tailings Storage Facility with a geomembrane liner was at the request of the BC EAO and its reviewers. - in response to the concerns expressed with respect to the treatment of ARD by the Ministry of Energy and Mines ("MEM"), the Company stated that the collection and treatment of ML/ARD is not the preferred choice, however, it is acceptable as per the ML/ARD Policy, Guidelines and precedence set by other projects, as it can be a highly effective and reliable means for protecting the environment. - including that Company was asked during the review process to place the waste rock into the open-pit on closure when the Executive Director's Report states that the project was inconsistent with the ML/ARD Policy. - information on the effects of the project on the Morrison Lake Water Quality stating that on closure, all surface and excess Tailings Storage Facility ("TSF") water will be directed to the openpit, which will be allowed to be filled with water to a level below the level of Morrison Lake and will be treated by a high-density sludge ("HDS") water treatment plant and the MEM and its consultant Lorax Environmental stated that "MEM considers a HDS lime treatment plant to be proven technology that is capable of providing effective and reliable means of treating TSF and open-pit water to protect the environment". - that the treated water from the HDS treatment plant will be transported, via a pipeline that will extend to the deepest portion of the lake and discharge vertically upward from a depth of approximately 60m (197 feet) from a single port diffuser into the northern section of Morrison Lake. - information on the amount of data collected to support the Company's understanding of Morrison Lake Water with baseline data starting in 2003 and continuing through 2011, a bathymetry survey conducted in 2008 and aquatic resources data including water quality, sediment, fish habitat surveys, benthic invertebrate and plankton, periphyton taxonomy, chlorophyll and biomass; drift net sampling, fish sampling, and including metals analysis. - information that the Morrison Lake Sockeye Salmon stock was historically enhanced by the Babine Salmon Hatchery which operated from 1907 to 1936. - information on the dilution capacity of the Morrison Lake concluding that efficient mixing within the lake would be obtained and that the changes in predicted lake metal concentrations, using upper bound loadings due to the project, are below BC Water Quality Guidelines and only nominally above baseline. - information on the extent of work completed during the Environmental Assessment period, all according to the Approved Terms of Reference ("TOR").